-A major feature of ONE Runtime is that it can perform inference for a neural network model with different backends (computation libraries).
+A big feature of ONE Runtime is that it can perform inference for a neural network model with different backends(computation libraries).
 This is called "Heterogenous Execution".

 A neural network model consists of operations and each operation can be computed by a variety of backends.
-Then we can choose the faster one for a given computation.
+Then we can choose the faster one for that operation for computation.
 Let's say we have a model that has two operations in sequence.